W&T Interfaces

 }

-• In this method the respective event of the time which is currently reporting is captured and assigned to a particular action.
+In this method the respective event of the timer which has just reported is captured and assigned to a certain action.

 private void timer_handler(object sender, System.EventArgs e)